-Names of related parties and relationship Relationship with the Company Hon Hai Precision Industry Co., Ltd. and its subsidiaries The entity has significant influence over the Group CyberTAN Technology Inc. and its subsidiaries Other related parties Ennoconn Corporation and its subsidiaries Other related parties Foxconn Interconnect Technology Limited and its subsidiaries Other related parties General Interface Solution Holding Limited and its subsidiaries Other related parties Guangdong Zhanyang Intelligent Equipment Co., Limited Associates (Formerly named: Zhan Yang Automation (Dongguan) Co., Ltd.) (Starting from September 15, 2021)
+Names of related parties and relationship Relationship with the Company Hon Hai Precision Industry Co., Ltd. and its subsidiaries The entity has significant influence over the Group CyberTAN Technology Inc. and its subsidiaries Other related party Ennoconn Corporation and its subsidiaries Other related party Foxconn Interconnect Technology Limited and its subsidiaries Other related party General Interface Solution Holding Limited and its subsidiaries Other related party Foxconn Technology Co., Ltd. and its subsidiaries Other related party Guangdong Zhanyang Intelligent Equipment Co., Limited Associates (Formerly named: Zhan Yang Automation (Dongguan) Co., Ltd.) (Starting from September 15, 2021)